apluslms/a-plus/exercises/README.md

 	Writes the Git address into user/gitsource file for asynchronous grading queue.
 See grader.actions.git*.
 Extended attributes:
 	* `require_gitlab` (optional):
-		a host name for a gitlab installation.
+		a host name for a Gitlab installation.
 		Makes sure that the address is an SSH repo path or any HTTP URL in given Gitlab host.
 Stores the standard SSH path for key access.
 	* `template` (default: `access/accept_git_default.html`):